formlio/forml/docs/install.rst

     $ pip install 'forml[sql,dask]'

-Some of the features might have additional binary dependencies that need to be resolved using a system-dependant mechanism (i.e. using the OS package manager).
+Some of the features might have additional binary dependencies that need to be resolved using a system-dependent mechanism (i.e. using the OS package manager).

 +----------+---------------------------------------+----------------------------------------------------------------+
 | Feature  | Install Command                       | Description                                                    |